-- 1. Interpersonal skills necessary to work effectively as a member of a team; and - 2.
-Independent learning skills necessary to be a life-long learner.
+- 1. Interpersonal skills, such as active listening, empathy, and effective allyship during discussions, necessary to work effectively as a member of a team; and - 2.
+Independent learning skills, such as critical reading and thinking, necessary to be a life-long learner.